-8.6.5 Comparison of AdaGram and mutli
+8.5.5 Comparison of AdaGram and mutli

-After the compilation of Makrai and Lipp (2018), we trained models that enable a more fair comparison of AdaGram and mutli in terms of semantic resolution: we trained 600-dimensional models for Hungarian to have the 2:1 ratio between the source and the target dimension that has been reported to be optimal for this task (Mikolov, Le, and Sutskever 2013; Makrai 2016a).
-This time we used the de-glutinized version (Borbély, Kornai, et al. 2016; Nemeskey 2017) of the Hungarian National corpus for better morphological generalization.
-The word embeddings are available online23.
+After the compilation of the 2017 edition of the Festschrift, we trained models that enable a more fair comparison of AdaGram and mutli in terms of semantic resolution: we trained 600-dimensional models for Hungarian to have the 2:1 ratio between the source and the target dimension that has been reported to be optimal for this task (Mikolov, Le, and Sutskever 2013; Makrai 2016).
+This time we used the de-glutinized version (Borbély, Kornai, et al. 2016; Nemeskey 2017) of the Hungarian National corpus for better morphological generalization.16 The word embeddings are available online17.

-We can see in table 58 that there is a trade-off between the two measures, which may be interpreted to indicate that the more specific a vector is, the easier it is to translate, but if the vectors are too specific, then the translations may coincide.
-24
+We can see in table 58 that there is a trade-off between the two measures, which may be interpreted to indicate that the more specific a vector is, the easier it is to translate, but if the vectors are too specific, then the translations may coincide.18